Score Reporting and Score Choice

 How to Send Your Scores with Registration

-Choose four score recipients for FREE during registrationYou can make updates to your score recipients for up to nine days after your test date.
+Choose four score recipients during registrationYou can make updates to your score recipients up to nine days after the test date.
 To make updates, log in to My SAT.

-Send additional scoresFour score sends are included free with your registration.
-If you choose to send more than four, or to send scores outside the registration time period, you will be charged $11.00 per score send.
-If you are a fee-waiver-eligible student, you may have additional flexible score report credits.
+Send additional scoresFour score sends are included with your registration.
+If you choose to send more than four or to send scores outside the registration time period, you will be charged $11.25 per score send.
+If you are a fee-waiver-eligible student, you may have additional score report credits.
 Learn more.

 How Score Choice™ Works